 The dimensions of the tool are determined based on the anthropometric data of workers, the size of the tofu mold box, and the size of the tofu on the Tofu Raimin SME.
-Because all workers are male, the data used is anthropometric adult male.
-The body dimensions used are the latest Indonesian male body dimensions.
+Because all workers are male, the data used is anthropometric data used is anthropometric data used are the latest Indonesian male body dimensions.
 The anthropometric data used can be seen in Table 7.